v-i-n-a-y/PSM---Punnett-Square-Maker/README.md

       - Enter "Q" to quit else program will loop

 Note: Genetic sequences uses "/" to separate alleles on a chromosome
+## Terms of use

+We only request that you cite our work when but not limited to using figures and tables produced by it, when making modifications or redistrbuting it in any form or fashion:
+ - Williams V., Lambert J. (2021).
+PSM - Punnett Square Make (version 1.0).
+URL: https://github.com/v-i-n-a-y/PSM---Punnett-Square-Maker
+ - Bibtex: *@misc{Williams_PSM__Punnett_2021, author = {Williams, Vinay and Lambert, Jabari}, month = {8}, title = {PSM - Punnett Square Make}, url = {https://github.com/v-i-n-a-y/PSM---Punnett-Square-Maker}, year = {2021}}*

 ## AUTHOR INFORMATION